Server properties

 When either is set, whitelisting of connecting users is enabled.

-To change the behavior when the whitelist file already exists, set the variable EXISTING_WHITELIST_FILE
+To change the behavior when the whitelist file already exists, set the variable EXISTING_WHITELIST_FILE to one of the following options:

-SKIP
+SKIP (default)

-to "false".
 SYNCHRONIZE

-to "true".
 MERGE

-is provided, then those users will be merged into the newly copied file.
+When WHITELIST_FILE is provided it will overwrite an existing whitelist file.
+Also, if WHITELIST is provided, then those users will be merged into the newly copied file.

 Note

-will be maintained instead.
+For versions prior to 1.7.3, white-list.txt will be maintained instead.
 Only usernames are supported for those versions.

-To enforce the whitelist changes immediately when whitelist commands are used , set ENFORCE_WHITELIST
+To enforce the whitelist changes immediately when whitelist commands are used , set ENFORCE_WHITELIST to "true".
+If managing the whitelist file manually, ENABLE_WHITELIST can be set to "true" to set the white-list property.

-Op/Administrator Players¶
+Op/Administrator Players

 Similar to the whitelist, users can be provisioned as operators (aka administrators) to your Minecraft server by

-environment variable - Providing the URL or container path to an ops file via
+• Providing the URL or container path to an ops file via OPS_FILE that will be retrieved/copied into the standard location

 Example